igeligel/personal-site/content/14-10-2019/index.md

 ## Conclusion

 PostgreSQL wildcards are an amazing tool to extend queries.
-Queries are adjusted to include a wide range of dyanmic filtering which is important for systems with big data.
+Queries are adjusted to include a wide range of dynamic filtering which is important for systems with big data.
 Most of the time this data is unstructured on the value-base.
-A good example are the sale types mentioned in an earlier example which could be `SALE1` or `SALE2`.
-For some sub-systems this difference might be important but for some systems it is not important.
-Also the data should rather be structured to include `detailed_...` column for these cases to achieve SQL normalization.
+A good example is the sale types mentioned in an earlier example which could be `SALE1` or `SALE2`.
+For some sub-systems, this difference might be important but for some systems, it is not important.
+Also, the data should rather be structured to include `detailed_...` column for these cases to achieve SQL normalization.
 With the wildcards, we can search for these "unnormalized" values in an easy way.

 <!--
 - like